tufts-ai-robotics-group/HAVEN/README.md

 ### Scenarios:
 * Hallway Passing (TurtleBot2)
+  * Current Progress: Turtlebot2 navigates through the hallways in a set pattern, can detect if the human is in its line of sight.
+If the human makes contact with the robot the scene resets
+  * WIP: Getting the robot to move to either side to avoid the human if they are in the way
 * Object Retrieval (TurtleBot2)
 	* Current Progress: Turtlebot2 navigates to and collects all gems in random order
 	* WIP: Getting the Turtlebot2 to navigate around the human if the human obstructs its path